 Kiosks like this are also effective at bakeries, wine sections are for custom orders like floral arrangements or custom cakes because they allow customers to learn more about the items available and pinpoint the right product for them based on taste and price preferences.

 They don’t have to wonder

 When shoppers need a deeper level of product or inventory information, they want it immediately, and searching for a sales associate can be frustrating.
-Brands can easily address this with in-aisle kiosks that provide product locations within the store and inventory information at other branches, as well as suggest similar or complementary products (like this information center at Lowe’s.)
+Brands can easily address this with in-aisle kiosks that provide product locations within the store and inventory information at other branches, as well as suggest similar or complementary products.
 And, because these devices are built for iPads, they employ next-gen price scanners and use natural-language search, so the experience is easy and intuitive for the shopper.

 Here’s an example: working with a well-known, international shoe retailer, we helped them build information kiosks, mounted on the walls near shoe displays, that allow customers to downselect to sizes available in-store as they browse the brand’s inventory.
 So, shoppers who want to go home with a pair of shoes today can find exactly the shoes that meet their search criteria and fit their shoe size.
 Plus, if a preferred style isn’t available in their size in-store, they can find inventory and location information, taking the guesswork out of shopping and ensuring they’re never frustrated by unanswered inventory questions, regardless of whether a sales associate is nearby.

 They don’t have to leave the dressing room find the right fit